Effects of the centrifugal force in stellar dynamo simulations: Results

-We begin by estimating the period of the ADWs by building a periodogram and identifying the signal with the largest power as the main cycle.
-We then investigate whether there are tendencies between the period of the ADW and the rotation rate in runs without the centrifugal force.
+We began by estimating the period of the ADWs by building a periodogram and identifying the signal with the greatest power as the main cycle.
+We then investigated whether there are tendencies between the period of the ADW and the rotation rate in runs without the centrifugal force.

 This is shown in Fig.~\ref{fig:PawdOmega}.
 From $\Omega~=~5\Omega_\odot$ to $\Omega~=~20\Omega_\odot$, the period of the ADWs of the $m=1$ and $m=2$ modes seems to increase with rotation.
-For more rapid rotation the period of the $m=1$ ADW decreases whereas for the $m=2$ mode this tendency appears for $\Omega \geq 25\Omega_\odot$.
-For the two most rapidly rotating cases the period of the $m=2$ ADW exceeds that of the $m=1$ mode.
+For more rapid rotation, the period of the $m=1$ ADW decreases, whereas for the $m=2$ mode this tendency appears for $\Omega \geq 25\Omega_\odot$.
+For the two most rapidly rotating cases, the period of the $m=2$ ADW exceeds that of the $m=1$ mode.

 To explore the migration pattern of the ADW, we show in Fig.~\ref{fig:ADW2} the $m=1$ mode of the radial magnetic field near the surface at a latitude of $60^\circ$ for runs C1, C3, D1, D3, E1, and E5, as well as the $m=2$ mode for runs F1, F2, G1, and G3.
-Over-plotted is the advection path due to differential rotation.
-In Table~\ref{tab:ADWproperties} we list the period of the ADWs at $\theta=60^\circ$ and the direction of the propagation.
+Overplotted is the advection path due to differential rotation.
+In Table~\ref{tab:ADWproperties} we list the periods of the ADWs at $\theta=60^\circ$ and the direction of the propagation.